Skip to content

 • Don't put a baby to bed with a bottle, especially one that has milk or juice.
 Not only could the baby choke, but the sugar in the milk or juice will rot the baby's teeth.

-• Most dentists say that a child should have his or her first check-up at age two.
+• Most dentists say that a child should have their first checkup before age 1.

 How to have less bleeding when a child loses a tooth: